zogzog/cubicweb/doc/book/en/intro/concepts/index.rst

 directory is looked up, as well as the paths in :envvar:`CW_INSTANCES_DIR` environment variable.

-The term application can refer to an instance or to a cube, depending on the context.
-This book will try to avoid using this term and use *cube* and *instance* as appropriate.
+The term application is used to refer at "something that should do something as a whole", eg more like a project and so can refer to an instance or to a cube, depending on the context.
+This book will try to use *application*, *cube* and *instance* as appropriate.

 Data Repository